auriml/capstone/README.md

 # Predictor of eligibility in clinical trials on cancer
+Source code to train and validate two text classifier models - based on FastText vs Deep Learning using a 1-D Convolutional Neural Network with pretrained wordembeddings - on the corpus of cancer clinical trial protocols published in clinicaltrial.gov.
+The models classifies short free-text sentences (describing clinical information like medical history, concomitant medication, type and features of tumor, cancer therapy etc.)  as eligible or not eligible criterion to volunteer in clinical trials.
+Both models are evaluated using cross-validation with k-folds = 5 on incremental sample sizes (1K, 10K, 100K, 1M samples) and on the largest balanced set (using undersampling) with 4.01 M classified samples available (from a total of 6 M samples) .
 ## Installation
 ### The following dependencies need to be installed
 gensim                    0.13.4.1